 We offer a flexible and unique sales process designed to maximize the sale prices of the vehicles utilizing VB3.
 VB3 opens our sales process to members and to individuals who have not registered to view auctions via our website and our mobile application anywhere in the world where internet access is available.
 The VB3 technology and model employs a two-step bidding process.
-The first step is an open preliminary bidding feature that allows a member to enter bids either at a bidding station at the storage facility during the preview days, or over the internet.
+The first step is an open preliminary bidding feature that allows a member to enter bids either over the internet or at a bidding station at the storage facility during the preview days.
 To improve the effectiveness of bidding, the VB3 system lets a member see the current high bid on the vehicle they want to purchase.
-The preliminary bidding step is an open bid format similar to eBay[®].
+The preliminary bidding step is an open bid format similar to eBay®.
 Members enter the maximum price they are willing to pay for a vehicle and VB3's BID4U feature will incrementally bid the vehicle on their behalf during all steps of the auction.
-Preliminary bidding ends at a specified time prior to the start of a second bidding step, an internet-only virtual auction.
-This second step allows bidders the opportunity to bid against each other and the highest preliminary bidder.
+Preliminary bidding step is an open allows bidders the opportunity to bid against each other and the highest preliminary bidder.
 The bidders enter bids via the internet in real time, and then BID4U submits bids for the highest preliminary bidder, up to their maximum bid.
-When bidding steps, a countdown is initiated.
+When bidding stops, a countdown is initiated.
 If no bids are received during the countdown or any extensions, the vehicle sells to the highest bidder.